puppetlabs/puppetlabs-sqlserver/README.md

 This module can only manage a single SQL Server version on a host (one and only one of SQL Server 2012, 2014 or 2016).
 The module is able to manage multiple SQL Server instances of the same version.

+The SQL Server Native Client SDK (also known as SNAC_SDK) can not be managed by this module.
+The SQL Server installation media is able to install the SDK but is not able to uninstall the SDK.
+Note that the 'sqlserver_features' fact will detect the presence of the SDK.

 ## Development

 This module was built by Puppet specifically for use with Puppet Enterprise (PE).